 - The audience can comment and ask questions from the presenter using the official hashtag.
 The main discussion should happen before the next presentation begins.
 However, discussions may continue even after the conference.

-- After the conference, the presentations (just the six numbered tweets) will be collected into a proceedings (Storify), along with author and title information.
+- After the conference, the abstracts and links to presentations will be collected into a proceedings, along with author and title information.
 The proceedings will be published online with a stable, citeable address.

-See the Help page for an example presentation.
+See the Help page for some keynotes and presentations from past years.

 - Use TweetDeck etc. so that you can follow multiple streams simultaneously.
 As a presenter, you might want to make a column for notifications and another for the conference hashtag.